core-wg/coap-tcp-tls/draft-ietf-core-coap-tcp-tls.md

 Some environments benefit from the availability of CoAP carried over reliable transports such as TCP or TLS.
 This document outlines the changes required to use CoAP over TCP, TLS, and WebSockets transports.
+It also formally updates {{RFC7641}}
+for use with these transports.

 --- middle